cornellbiowiki/cornellbiowiki.github.io/classes/BIOMG1350.md

 ## General Information

 The course introduces molecular mechanisms that underlie the organization, division, and growth of individual cells; how they organize during embryonic development to form functional tissues and organs in multicellular organisms; and how their misbehavior contributes to disease.
+The learning outcomes below indicate the topics and skills that students should master upon completion of the course.

 ## Prerequisites